 Hi, I'm Shannon Crocker.

 I’m a registered dietitian and nutrition communications specialist.
-I promote simple, good foods that nourish a healthy, vibrant life.
+I promote nourishing foods for energy and best health.

 I partner with food and nutrition related businesses and organizations that want to connect with their audiences through credible, engaging communications.
 I create communication experiences that make messages come alive.